AriesApp/open-api-doc/source/index.html.md

 ### 1. Authentication

-First off, you need a valid **API key** to access our APIs, each API key should represent one standalone app.
-You can generate and revoke your API keys in the  [Settings / API]() tab.
+First off, you need a valid **API key** to access our APIs.
+Each API key should represent one standalone app.
+You can generate and revoke your API keys in the  [Settings / API](https://app.waiverforever.com/settings/) tab.

 The authentication mechanism is quite simple, all you need to do is to add a custom HTTP header: `X-API-Key`.